markokajzer/discord-soundbot/README.md

 + Simply clone the repo and run `docker build -t soundbot .` inside the folder.
 + Afterwards start the bot via `docker run soundbot`.
 + To run the container in the background use `docker run -d soundbot`.
++ *Note*: Using this method, the bot will lose all sounds when restarting.

 ### Adding the bot to your server